A single love that will fight for family

 Family means different things to different people.
 A single mother shows us its worth in gold.

-Getting to know the single mothers at HCSA Dayspring, I was struck by an observation.
+Getting to know the single mothers at HCSA Dayspring's programme for single parents, I was struck by an observation.

 It was the depth of how important ‘family’ was to them.

 The girls were from different backgrounds, facing different challenges, and yet the value of family seemed to thread through all of them.

 ‘Family’ is a familiar word.
 It’s also a word that has various associations – parental figures, siblings, people who watch you grow up, or people who know your quirks well.
 It all depends on your experience.